bcbritt/brittnu/README.md

 print(reliability_40_wt) #All Britt's nu values for word-topic reliability

 #Example 2: Manually inputted data with known concentration parameters
-require(gtools) #Used in this example to generate data alpha1 <- c(1,1,1,1,1,1,1,1,1,1)
-alpha2 <- c(2,2,2,2,2,2,2,2,2,2)
+install.packages("gtools") #Used in this example to generate data library(gtools) #Used in this example to generate data alpha1 <- c(1,1,1,1,1,1,1,1,1,1) alpha2 <- c(2,2,2,2,2,2,2,2,2,2)
 alpha3 <- c(0.1,0.1,0.1,0.1,0.1,0.1,0.1,0.1,0.1,0.1)